 Who decides how much my property is worth?

 Two main factors determine the value of your property: appraisals and sales in your area.
 You can get your home professionally appraised, and you can check municipal records for recent sales to determine how much your home is worth.

-Generally speaking, home insurance does not cover aluminum wiring.
-Aluminum wiring tends to be found in older homes is more likely to cause a fire.
-If you have a home or are planning to buy a home with aluminum wiring, be sure to disclose this to your broker so they may advise you on what steps to take.
-You may need to replace the aluminum wiring, however, an insurance company will often provide temporary coverage with this condition in place.
+Generally speaking, home insurance does not cover aluminium wiring.
+Aluminium wiring tends to be found in older homes is more likely to cause a fire.
+If you have a home or are planning to buy a home with aluminium wiring, be sure to disclose this to your broker so they may advise you on what steps to take.
+You may need to replace the aluminium wiring, however, an insurance company will often provide temporary coverage with this condition in place.

 For more FAQs, visit the BrokerLink FAQs page.

 More Ways to Find a Great Home Insurance Rate